shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

 #### What are acknowledgements used for?

 Acknowledgements allow for out of band, detailed reporting of success or failure to process a delivery that was successfully received by your webhook's URL.
 This creates a separation between the status of receiving the delivery from {% include product %} and the success or failure to process the event associated with that delivery.
-In this way, successfully-delivered events can contain additional information useful for debugging purposes.
+As a result, successfully-delivered events can contain additional information useful for debugging purposes.

 A good example would be a webhook triggered on the creation of an `Asset` entity.
-If that webhook's responsibility is to create a directory structure on disk for each new `Asset`, the webhook's URL could successfully receive a delivery, but be unable to create the associated directories due to a disk or network outage.
-It could then update the delivery record with a detailed error message stating that the directory structure was not created, and why.
+If that webhook's responsibility is to create a directory structure on disk for each new `Asset`, the webhook's URL can successfully receive a delivery, but be unable to create the associated directories due to a disk or network outage.
+Then, it can update the delivery record with a detailed error message stating that the directory structure was not created, and why.

-## Testing webhooks
+## Testing Webhooks

 You can use any of the freely available webhook URL generators online for testing purposes.
 These services are specifically intended to be used for testing webhooks and other types of HTTP requests.
 This is a great way to get started learning about webhooks without needing to set up any infrastructure on your own network.

 ### Using webhook.site

 We recommend [webhook.site](https://webhook.site).
-It provides a unique URL that can be copied and pasted into a webhook, and will show you deliveries made to that address in real time.
+It provides a unique URL that can be copied and pasted into a webhook and will show you deliveries made to that address in real time.
 The page can be customized to respond to deliveries with a specific status code and body, which means you can test delivery success and failure.

 The webhook.site service is aggressively rate limited.
 This means that it is easy to end up in a situation where some deliveries are rejected, resulting in unstable or failed webhooks.
 When testing, we recommend that you use a known, controllable project environment rather than live data in production.